Is She Born with it? Maybe it's a Good Routine.

 A scalp routine is about taking care of the skin of your scalp and your follicles.
 At Najeau we have two systems, our Hair System and our Scalp System, which uses two pre-shampoo treatments for different scalp issues:

-1. A weekly Scalp Mask: for protein and anti-inflammation
+1. A weekly Scalp Mask: for exfoliation

-2. Follicle Drops 2-3 times a week: for hydration and pH balance
+2. Follicle Drops 2-3 times a week: for hydration

 Think of it like tending the soil for a more nutritious crop.
 Hair health starts with scalp health.